Oral Sciences Research Skills DENT5095

 - Available to Erasmus Students: No

-This course aims to provide a training in generic research skills for dentists and allied professionals, including critical analysis of literature, how to write and publish a research paper, managing data and its integrity, bioinformatics and entry level statistics.
+This course aims to provide a training in generic research skills for dentists and allied professionals, including critical analysis of literature, how to write and publish a research paper, managing data and its integrity, bioinformatics and entry level statistics, and the principles underpinning the selection and implementation of practical laboratory methods.
+Students will also critically analyse, interpret, organise and scrutinise their own data sets.

 Are reassessment opportunities available for all summative assessments?
 No